Article Collection

 CSRG audited the source code of their BSD TCP/IP stack and in 1989 released it to the general public as “Net/1”, under a free and permissive BSD license.

-Berkeley Software Design, Inc. (BSDi) obtained the source of Net/2, filled in the missing pieces, and ported it to the Intel i386 computer architecture.
-By the end of 1991, BSDi started selling the resulting BSD/386 operating system, which could be ordered through a memorable telephone number “1-800-ITS-UNIX”.
-That usurped AT&T, who did not agree with the telephone number containing “UNIX” nor thought that BSDi’s BSD/386 was free of AT&T’s intellectual property, in particular trade secrets.
-USL filed a lawsuit against BSDi in April 1992, and later also included the University in it, requesting sales and distribution of both BSD/386 and Net/2 to stop until the case is resolved.
+Berkeley Software Design, Inc. (BSDi) obtained the source of Net/2, filled in (or brought back) the missing pieces, and ported it to the Intel i386 computer architecture.
+By the end of 1991, BSDi started selling the resulting BSD/386 operating system using a memorable telephone number “1-800-ITS-UNIX” and had ~300 customers.
+That usurped AT&T, who did not agree with the telephone number containing “UNIX” nor believed that BSDi’s BSD/386 was free of AT&T’s intellectual property, in particular trade secrets.

 Soon after the countersuit, USL was purchased by Novell.